hhu-bsinfo/dxram/doc/StyleGuideJava.md

 There are a few additional rules that cannot be enforced by the formatter but want you to stick to:

 ## Empty lines before and after control blocks
-Types of control blocks: if, if-else, for, while, do-while
+Types of control blocks: if, if-else, for, while, do-while, try-catch

 ```
 // bad